Making the most of my daily time with God has often been a challenge for me.

 - What happened before?
 If you’ve read past the verse, what happened after?

 Here, you’ll think about how you can apply the verse to your life.
-This may take a bit of time because you might not immediately be able to identify anything that applies to you in that time of your life.
+This may take a bit of time because you might not immediately be able to identify anything that applies to you.
 More questions to ponder:

 - In what areas am I struggling?